-GMD's award recommendations will be submitted to JPSC Leadership and the Governor's Office for final review.
+GMD's award recommendations will be forwarded to KJPSC Executive Leadership and the Governor's Office for final review.

 APPENDIX VAWA STOP PURPOSE AREAS

 Pursuant to 34 U.S.C. § 10441(b), subgrants supported through the VAWA STOP program must meet one or more of the following purposes: